Foster Brooks: Career

 On the comedy series Green Acres in the 1969 episode "Economy Flight to Washington", Brooks' boozy, bobble-headed character meets and befriends the pig Arnold Ziffel in a hotel bar.
 In the scene, ostensibly through the haze of alcohol, Brooks mistakes the anthropomorphic pig for a U.S. Air Force lieutenant, since the animal is sitting on a bar stool and is wearing a white leather aviator's cap, goggles, and a red scarf.
-Brooks acted again on Green Acres in 1969, this time giving a "sober" performance as Charlie Williams, a chemist, in the episode "The Milk Maker."
+Brooks acted again on Green Acres in 1969, this time giving a "sober" performance as Charlie Williams, a chemist, in the episode "The Milk Maker".
 The following year he returned to his whiskey-soaked persona on the television western The High Chaparral.
-Brooks asked Dean Martin to join his group "Alcoholics Unanimous," a play on Alcoholics Anonymous.
+Brooks asked Dean Martin to join his group "Alcoholics Unanimous", a play on Alcoholics Anonymous.
 He boasted he and Martin were charter members of the DUI (Driving Under the Influence) Hall of Fame.

-In the 1970s, Brooks appeared as a celebrity panelist on the game shows Hollywood Squares and Match Game, and in 1979, he appeared in the film The Villain as a bank clerk.
+In the 1970s, Brooks appeared as a celebrity panelist on the game shows Celebrity Sweepstakes, Hollywood Squares and Match Game, and in 1979, he appeared in the film The Villain as a bank clerk.

 Public sensibilities had changed regarding alcoholics and public drunkenness by the 1980s, so Brooks moved away from his drunken character.
 In 1983, Brooks appeared in the film Cannonball Run II with comedians Louis Nye and Sid Caesar as fishermen in a rowboat.
 He had a recurring role as Mr. Sternhagen, Mindy's boss on Mork & Mindy.
 His name was a moniker on a Louisville celebrity golf tournament benefiting Kosair Charities.
 Brooks was a Shriner and member of the Al Malaikah Shriners, Los Angeles.
 He also made occasional guest appearances on TV shows in which he would demonstrate his singing voice.

 Brooks' last performance was at a celebrity roast in Las Vegas for Zsa Zsa Gabor.

 Later career and legacy

 Years later Brooks was referred to on the Cartoon Network television show Space Ghost Coast to Coast (episode 45, "Switcheroo II").
 He was featured in a scene that was cut before being aired, but the scene was later included on the Space Ghost Coast to Coast volume 3 DVD release.
 He is also referenced on an episode of Get a Life called "Paperboy 2000".
 On the March 1, 2010, episode of The Daily Show, Jon Stewart referred to Senator Sheldon Whitehouse's mispronunciation of a constituent's name by saying, "It's not supposed to end on a Foster Brooks hiccup."
-He was mentioned in the lyrics of a Loudon Wainwright song, "Drinks Before Dinner."
+He was mentioned in the lyrics of a Loudon Wainwright III song, "Wine With Dinner".